AndreRdz7/365DaysOfCodingJournal/README.md

-# 100DaysOfCodeJournal
+# 365DaysOfCodeJournal

 In this repository I will document the progress, results and outputs of this challenge I'm making.
-My minimum goal is to finish the challenge without skipping a day and then, upgrade it to 365 days of code.
+100 Days completed !!
 I will document a wide range of activities, including but not limited to reading, tutorials, lessons, university assingments, side projects, work, problem solving, research and everything related to coding/programming I do.
-I'm tempted to include the Euler project challenge within this.

 ---